 P&O President Sture Myrmell said the refurbished Pacific Dawn was the next step in the evolution of P&Os modern Australian holiday offering, designed to deliver good times in a stylish yet relaxed setting.

 Pacific Dawn not only features the new look and feel which has been so popular on our latest ships, Pacific Aria and Pacific Eden, she also provides a taste of whats to come on our next ship Pacific Explorer, which debuts in June.
 We think shell be a real winner and we cant wait to welcome guests onboard, Mr Myrmell said.

 stylish Pacific Dawn is seen sailing off the

 Pacific Dawns guests can now also enjoy a range of other new features on the ship including The Pantry, an international market place of nine fresh food outlets which replaces the traditional ship buffet.
-Also among its offerings are the Mediterranean-inspired Nic and Tonis, as well as the amazing revolutionary Seafood Restaurant, Shell & Bones.
+Among its offerings are the popular Pan-Asian StiX, and the new addition, the Mediterranean-inspired Nic and Tonis.

 Above & below: here are three views of the seating in the Pantry!